|

 Why is the District revisiting the building project now?

-The Board of Education reviewed a comprehensive report from the Ohio Facilities Construction Commission (OFCC) in 2024, revealing that four (4) out of five (5) schools, excluding Twinsburg High School, have renovation costs nearing or exceeding 66% of the costs to build new facilities.
-According to the "2/3rds Rule," constructing new facilities may be more practical than continuing with costly repairs.
-Additionally, rising labor and material costs and urgent needs for athletic facility upgrades have made it crucial to address our facilities' needs now.
+The Twinsburg Board of Education reviewed a comprehensive report from the Ohio Facilities Construction Commission (OFCC) in 2024, revealing that four (4) out of five (5) schools, excluding Twinsburg High School, have renovation costs nearing or exceeding 66% of the costs to build new facilities.
+According to the "2/3rds Rule," constructing new facilities may be more urgent needs for athletic facility upgrades have made it crucial to address our facilities' needs.

 The key projects include:

-- New PK-6 Elementary School: This new facility will consolidate and modernize our elementary education environment, providing state-of-the-art resources for our youngest learners.
+• New PK-6 Elementary School: This new facility will consolidate and modernize our elementary education environment, providing state-of-the-art resources, including security enhancements, for our youngest learners.

 When did each of the schools in our District open, when were additions added, what is each school’s square footage, and how much property is included in each of the campuses?